UNDERSTANDING THE BIBLE

 You need a broad overview of the Bible in order to understand the Bible in its particular verses.
 It is therefore not enough to read excerpts here and there; you need to read through the whole Bible – topic by topic as well as book by book.

 Going through the whole Bible from cover to cover will give you a broad familiarity and perspective.
-At various times, you could concentrate on one subject or doctrine of the Bible.
+At various times, you should concentrate on one subject or doctrine of the Bible.
 This will allow you to see all that God has to say about a particular topic or doctrine (2 Tim.
 2:15).

 Fifth, Compare Different Translations of the Bible: